5 Valentines Day Hikes to Take With Your Sweetheart & Making it Special

-It will be above freezing all weekend in Boulder, with highs in the upper 50s and full sunshine.
+It will be above freezing all weekend in Boulder.
 It will be lovely and warm.
-And it is a three day weekend.
 And it is Valentine’s day.
 Its the perfect time for outdoor adventure.

 Looking to earn some points with your main squeeze for thoughtfulness and originality?
 Take your valentine on a hike this long weekend and make it special with these trips and tips.

 1. Hessie Trailhead: From the Hessie trailhead you can walk a short ways in to a waterfall or make it a 3 mile round trip to Lost Lake.
 Snowshoeing can be very tiring compared to regular hiking or walking, so be very considerate of your Sweetheart’s energy levels.
 However it is a great way to see nature during the winter season.